MedTAG/medtag-core/README.md

      ![report_file](./img/screenshots/report_csv_1000.PNG)

      **NOTE:** In addition to the previous mandatory columns, you need to provide a set of additional columns to describe the actual textual content of your reports (e.g. the diagnosis text, the patient information and so on).
 You can specify as many columns as you want.

+- **pubmed_file**: this file contains the PubMed articles to annotate.
+The csv header must contain the following columns:

+  1. **ID**: the PubMed article's unique identifier.

+  2. **usecase**: the article's use-case (e.g. colon cancer) indicates the clinical case the report refers to.

+     **NOTE**: if you are not interested in providing the *usecase* you can assign it a default value of your choice, that holds for all the rows of the *pubmed_file*.

+     **NOTE**: the language considered for PubMed articles is: English.

+     **NOTE**: PubMed articles are uploaded with a rate of 3 articles per second.

 - **concepts_file**: this file contains the concepts used for annotating the clinical reports.
 All the concepts must be identified with a *concept_url* which uniquely identifies the concept according to a reference ontology.
 The csv header must contain the following columns: